jwbrassell/a/docs/plugins/handoffs.md

 ---

-Note: This documentation assumes basic familiarity with Flask and shift management concepts.
+Note: This documentation assumes familiarity with Flask and SQLAlchemy.
 For detailed implementation examples, refer to the code comments and inline documentation.